 - Direct Traffic: This is rare for a blog post.
-Direct traffic refers to when someone types in your blog’s url directly into the navigation bar on their browser.
-For blogs, this normally occurs when the browser has remembered your URL and recommends it when a user is typing it into the navigation bar and they proceed to revisit your blog.
+Direct traffic refers to when someone types in your blog’s URL directly into the navigation bar on their browser.
+For blogs, this normally occurs when the browser has remembered your URL and recommends it when a user types it into the navigation bar and they proceed to revisit your blog.

-- Referrals: If your blog is getting high traffic from referrals, that is a great sign.
+- Referrals: If your blog gets high referral traffic, that is a great sign.
 That means your blog is getting linked to from other pages—whether yours or someone else’s—and people are clicking through to your blog.
 If referral traffic is high, that can mean other website owners find your content useful and authoritative, which is good for your website as a whole because it helps boost your backlinking performance and domain authority.